geosolutions-it/mapstore-playground/README.md

 *notes*:
 To simplify as much as possible the first running set-up the application is connected the back-end service available at https://dev.geo-solutions.it/mapstore/.

-If you are experiencing some problems running the application check if the default back-end services are running.
+If you are experiencing some problems running the application please check if the default back-end services are running.

 If you have more problems, you can [open an issue](https://github.com/geosolutions-it/mapstore-playground/issues/new)